AltropInc/alt/doc/script/OutputFormatting.md

 The `fbase` value indicates the format used to print the number.
 It can have one of the following values:

-* 0 – Prints the value in an optimized way, which picks between scientific and fixed format depending on which one is the best to fit.
+* 0 – Prints the value in a general way.
+It uses an optimized fixed format that has no trailing zeros and shows decimal points only as needed.
+However, if the number is too large or too small based on the given precision (default 6), the scientific format will be used.
-* 1 – Prints the value in fixed-point notation with a fixed number of digits after decimal point (default 6, trailing zeros may be padded).
+* 1 – Prints the value in fixed-point notation with a fixed number of digits after decimal point (default 6).
+If digits after decimal point are fewer than the number, trailing zeros are added.
 * 2 – Prints the value in scientific notation, the default precision after decimal point is 6.
 * 3 – Prints the value in percentage format with a number of digits after decimal point up tp the precision (by default 6)
 * 4 – Prints the value using scientific notation, but with the number represented in hexadecimal.
 Because `e` is a valid hex digit, the exponent is indicated with a `p` character.